2020-2021 ACSA Board of Directors

 - Second Vice President.
 Candidates shall be full-time, tenured, tenure-track, or fixed-term faculty members of a Full Member school at the time of nomination and throughout the four-year term of office.

-- At-Large Directors.
+- At-Large Director.
 The ACSA Bylaws permit no more than one At-Large Director to come from a school that is not a Full Member.
-For the 2019-20 Board, the Nominations Committee may consider a candidate from a Candidate or Affiliate Member school that has been a member of ACSA for at least two full years.
-Nominations of candidates from full-member schools continue to be encouraged for At-Large Director positions.
+For the 2020-21 Board, the Nominations Committee may consider a candidate from a Candidate or Affiliate Member school that has been a member of ACSA for at least two full years.
+Nominations of candidates from Full Member schools continue to be encouraged for At-Large Director positions.

-Terms for directors begin on July 1, 2019, with terms of service noted below.
-All directors are expected to attend three board meetings a year: a fall meeting, which typically occurs in conjunction with the Administrators Conference; a spring meeting, which typically occurs in conjunction with the ACSA Annual Meeting; and a summer meeting, occurring in 2019 in conjunction with the NAAB Accreditation Review Forum, July 23–27.
+Terms for directors begin on July 1, 2020, with terms of service noted below.
+All directors are expected to attend three board meetings a year: a fall meeting, which typically occurs in conjunction with the Administrators Conference; a spring meeting, which typically occurs in conjunction with the ACSA Annual Meeting; and a summer meeting, typically held in Washington, DC, in late July or early August.
 Additionally, board members serve on committees, which may entail travel to a meeting one time per year and conference calls one to two times per month.

 The Second Vice President serves a four-year term.
 The elected person serves for one year, respectively, as Second Vice President, First Vice President/President-Elect, President, and Past President.
 The President is responsible for calling meetings of the Board of Directors, preparing an agenda, and presiding at such meetings.
 The President coordinates activities of the board, ACSA committees, and liaison representatives.
 The President serves as ACSA liaison with the officers of the American Institute of Architects, the National Council of Architectural Registration Boards, the National Architectural Accrediting Board, and the American Institute of Architecture Students; and serves as ACSA representative to the Five Presidents Council.
 During the term of office, the President also prepares a brief report of activities of the organization and the Board of Directors for dissemination to the constituent associations.
 As First Vice President, the person will chair the Planning Committee, and, as Past President, the person will serve as chair of the Nominations Committee.